Engee documentation

 scalar

 The input port that determines the change in thermal mass.
-Use the high-priority variable Mass to set the initial value of the thermal mass.
+Use a variable Mass from the parameter group Initial Targets to set the initial value of the thermal mass.

 Dependencies

-To use this port, set the Variable mass parameter to Enabled.
+To use this port, check the box Variable mass.

-Tin is the temperature of the incoming mass, K
+# Tin — the temperature of the incoming mass, K

 scalar